sv3ndk/weather_api_demo_go/weather_api/readme.md

 ## Deployment

-### Custom domain pre-requisite
+### Custom domain pre-requisites

-Both the REST and Websock endpoint are associated with a public DNS name, which requires some manual additional setup (or just to comment out the domain and mapping config in the SAM template...)
+Both the REST and Websocek endpoints are associated with a public DNS subdomain name, which requires some manual additional setup
+(or just to comment out the domain and mapping config in the SAM template...)

 * register a domain name
 * create a [certificate for `*.weather-api-demo.poc.domain-name` in ACM](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)

-=> use the ARN of the certificate as `DomainCertificateArn` input parameter of the SAM template.
+=> use the ARN of that certificate as `DomainCertificateArn` input parameter of the SAM template.

 ### Stack deployment